- A workmanship warranty against leaks and defects on low-slope roofing systems in the Province of Alberta.

 Responsibilities of the ARCA Roofing Contractor - Low Slope Roofing

-- Responsible for informing ARCA Warranty Ltd. Accepted Roofing Inspector when forces are on site and when project is complete.
+- Responsible for informing the ARCA accepted roofing inspector when forces are on site and when project is complete.

-- Submits a completed ARCA Warranty Ltd. Project Information Form preferably prior to the commencement of the roofing project.
+- Submits a completed ARCA Project Information Form preferably prior to the commencement of the roofing project.

-- Repairs any deficiency detailed in the second anniversary inspection report whitin 90 days from notification day at no cost to the owner or ARCA Warranty Ltd..
+- Repairs any deficiency detailed in the second anniversary inspection report within 90 days from the notification date at no cost to the owner or ARCA.

-- In instances of temporary repairs made on Warranty Certificate projects, the roofing contractor shall undertake a permanent repair within the 90-day grace period and provides written verification to ARCA Warranty Ltd., that the repairs have been made.
+- In instances of temporary repairs made on Warranty Certificate projects, the roofing contractor shall undertake a permanent repair within the 90-day grace period and provides written verification to ARCA, that the repairs have been made.

 - Warrants the repair of leaks and workmanship related deficiencies for year's one and two of the warranty term.